davedoesdemos/DataPlatformBackupDR/Index.md

 # <a name="Introduction"></a>Introduction

 This guide aims to show effective ways of backing up and recovering a cloud data platform, as well as how to recover in a regional outage or disaster recovery situation.
+Data loss prevention and business continuity can be extremely important once a data platform becomes line of business.
+Implementing this in a cost effective manner which will allow recovery with an impact appropriate to your business can be challenging.
+This guide will familiarise you with the concepts and trade offs and prepare you to design an effective solution.

-## <a name="TheDataPlatform></a>The Data Platform
+## <a name="TheDataPlatform"></a>The Data Platform

-In this instance cloud data platform refers specifically to cloud data warehousing using data lake and Data Factory such as in the image below.
+In this instance cloud data platform refers to cloud data warehousing using data lake and Data Factory such as in the image below.
+While this is a specific solution, the concepts will translate well to other scenarios including realtime data processing scenarios using a data lake architecture.

 ![Data Platform Overview](images/DataMarts.png)

 # <a name="DataProtectionConcepts"></a>Data Protection Concepts